 The key is to make sure you get the agreement in writing.
 Getting an agreement over the phone won’t hold up.
 So, you must get the debt collector to sign off on the deal.

 Need help removing collections from your credit report?

 This is where hiring a credit repair company can really make a difference.
 They help most people to remove collections by disputing errors with the three credit bureaus for you.
 This means you don’t have to contact any of the credit bureaus or collection agencies yourself directly.

-Credit repair companies also handle all the tracking necessary to ensure that each collection agency and credit bureau complies with the FCRA.
-Moreover, they make sure your credit report does not contain errors like account re-aging and multiple listings for the same collections account.
+Additionally, credit repair companies ensure that each collection agency and credit bureau adheres to the FCRA.
+They also ensure your credit report does not contain errors like account re-aging or multiple listings for the same collections account.

-If you aren’t sure where to start regarding disputing collections, talk to one of their credit repair professionals and get your questions answered.
+Get your questions answered by one of their credit repair professionals if you have any questions regarding disputing collections.
 Of course, you can do it yourself, but you’re likely to have more success by enlisting professional help.

 They offer a no-obligation consultation to explain what they can do to help in your particular situation.

 Lexington Law removed over 6 million collections in 2018 alone.
 If you’re struggling with bad credit and want to learn how they can help you, fill out the form on their website for a free credit consultation.

 Ready to Repair Your Credit?